Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Participants}

-A power analysis conducted using G*Power~\cite{gpower} determined that a minimum of 30 participants was necessary to detect a medium effect size (Cohen’s $d$=0.25) and a power of 90\%.
-To ensure a more robust sample, we recruited 43 participants (N=43) through institutional recruitment channels.
-The participants represented a diverse demographic profile, including variations in age, gender, and educational background.
+A power analysis using G*Power~\cite{gpower} indicated that at least 30 participants were required to detect a medium effect size ($d$ = 0.25) and \minor{$\alpha = 0.05$} with 90\% power.
+To ensure robustness, we recruited 43 participants (N=43) through institutional channels and social media.
+Participants had a diverse demographic profile, including variations in age, gender, and educational background.
 Eligibility criteria required participants to be at least 18 years old and fluent in English.
-Participation was voluntary and received monetary compensation in accordance with institutional guidelines for completing a 30-minute online session.
-This study was reviewed and approved by the institute's ethical committee.
-Detailed participant demographics are presented in Table~\ref{table:demographics}.
+Participation was voluntary, and participants were compensated with money or study credits for completing a 30-minute online session.
+This study was approved by the institutional ethics committee.
+Participant demographics are shown in Table~\ref{table:demographics}.